What Purpose Do Blurbs Serve?

 1. Comes from a relevant, high status, or credible person

 This is key.
 You want your source to be one that sends the right signals to the audience of the book, and conveys the authority you want to achieve with your book.
-There are a lot of subtleties to this that we will explain later in this section.
+There are a lot of subtleties to this we will explain later in this section.

 2. Helps the reader understand why the book matters to them